Invariant Policy Learning: A Causal Perspective: Acknowledgments

 \section{Acknowledgments}

 SS, NT, and JP were supported by a research grant (18968) from VILLUM FONDEN and JP was, in addition, supported by the Carlsberg Foundation.
+NP was supported by a research grant (0069071) from Novo Nordisk Fonden.
 We thank Steffen Lauritzen for helpful discussions.